Einkorn Pizza Dough

 Instructions

-• Proof the yeast: Combine warm water (115 degrees Fahrenheit) with yeast and sugar.
-Let sit for 5-10 minutes to activate yeast (proof).
-Mixture should start to foam/bubble.
+• Proof the yeast: Combine warm water (110-115°F) with yeast and sugar.
+Let sit for 5–10 minutes to activate the yeast (proof).
+The mixture should start to foam and bubble.

-• Knead the dough: Remove the dough from the mixer and hand knead with 2 tablespoons einkorn flour, adding a little more if needed.
-Knead until the dough is soft, supple, and slightly tacky (should take under 1 minute).
+• Knead the dough: Turn the dough out on a lightly floured surface and knead by hand.
+Start with 1-2 tablespoons einkorn flour, adding a little more if needed.
+I usually knead in about 10-20g of flour, that is about 2-3 tbsp.
+Knead until the dough is soft, supple, and slightly tacky (should take about 1 minute).

-• Add toppings: Add pizza sauce evenly over dough and sprinkle with parmesan and oregano.
-Add Mozzarella, Cheddar and finally pepperoni slices.
+• Add toppings: Add pizza sauce evenly over dough and sprinkle oregano.
+Add Mozzarella, Cheddar and finally pepperoni slices or whatever toppings are desired.

 Notes